EbLily/README-Generator/README.md

   ## Description

-  a
+  To create a professional README.md file for my repository

   ## Instalation

-  a
+  Creating a new repository, creating a package.json, writing some codes in index.js and generateMarkdown.js file

   ## Problem

-  a
+  It does show a professional, well desinged README.md file which is a requirement for every repository

   ## Test

-  a
+  No

   ## Contributors

-  a
+  N/A

   ## Questions

-  undefined
+  if you have any questions email me Lilly888_ebadi@yahoo.com check out more of my code@ EbLily (EbLily)